Mister Jam

 Fabio Almeida de Oliveira (born 6 November 1980 in Rio de Janeiro), better known as Mister Jam, is a Brazilian music producer, composer, DJ, singer and businessman.
 He was part of the pop band Mr. Jam between 1996 and 2002 and, after its end, he adopted the stage name for himself in his solo career.

 Career

 In 1996, Oliveira and his sister, Laura Almeida, started the musical project Mr. Jam.
-Their first album, New Love Dimension, released by Spotlight Records, featuring the singles "Celebration" and "The Way Love Goes".
+Their first album, New Love Dimension, released by Spotlight Records, featuring the singles "The Shining Light", "Celebration" and "The Way Love Goes".
 In 1998, the siblings gained reinforcements with members Ricardo Pinda and Dudu Marote, who contributed to the productions, placing the song "Rebola na Boa" as the opening theme for the telenovela Vila Madalena.
 The second album, the self-titled Mr. Jam, featured another standout track, "Shaka Shaka".
 In 2001, the band released their third album, Supersônico.
 In 2002, the band broke up to pursue other individual projects, and Fabio began using the name Mister Jam in his solo career as a producer.